 The Tibetan diaspora and modern technology are changing Tibetan Buddhism.

-Thupten Rinpoche, a high-level lama in the Gelug lineage, spent the last ten years building the Thupsung Dhargyeling Monastery in Dirang, India at the request of the Dalai Lama.
+Thupten Rinpoche, a high-level lama in the Gelug lineage, spent the last ten years building the Thupsung Dhargyeling Monastery in Dirang, India at the request of His Holiness the Dalai Lama.
 This monastery is intended to be a center of Buddhist study and practice for laypeople, to re-connect them with their culture and spiritual traditions.